6 Routine Tests During Pregnancy That Are Important for Baby (and Mom’s Heart Health)

 Edinburgh Postnatal Depression Scale (EPDS)

 When: Postpartum.
-This screening may be given at visits with your health care team and at your child’s pediatrician appointments.
+You may be screened at visits with your health care team and at your child’s pediatrician visits.
 But women should discuss any concerns about depression or anxiety with their health care team anytime — before, during or after delivery.
 You do not have to wait for a postpartum screening to address any questions.

 Why It’s Important During and After Pregnancy: If you’re having prolonged or abnormal feelings of sadness or anxiety, or are concerned about your behavior, talk to your health care team.
 It's OK to ask.
 Don't just try to "power through” or "shake it off.”

 Why It’s Important for Mom: Women can expect changes in hormones and emotions throughout pregnancy and the postpartum period.
-The “baby blues,” a temporary form of depression, anxiety or other upset feelings, are common for many women after delivery and typically go away after about two weeks.
+The “baby blues,” a temporary form of depression, anxiety or other upset feelings, are common for many women after delivery.
+It typically goes away after about two weeks.

-Yet some women will experience more intense, lasting or disabling conditions such as postpartum depression, postpartum anxiety or postpartum psychosis.
+Some women will have more intense, lasting or disabling conditions such as postpartum depression, postpartum anxiety or postpartum psychosis.
 Addressing and managing these conditions is important for both your short- and long-term health.
-Depression and anxiety are associated with heart disease more frequently and at younger ages in women than in men.
+Depression and anxiety are linked with heart disease more often and at younger ages in women than in men.

 What to Discuss With Your Health Care Team: